 This operation can be applied with no arguments.
 In this case, you will get the duration representation of 1 millisecond (duration data type, 1).

-Note that the count starts at 0, so the result will be the number of milliseconds - 1 (for example, if the millisecond amount is 528, you will get 527).
+The data type of the new column values will be integer with no symbol representation and the values shown will be 0-999.
+Since the count starts at 0, note that the result will be the number of milliseconds - 1 (for example, if the number of milliseconds is 200, you will get 199).

 demo.ecommerce.data table, we want to create a column showing the milliseconds of the dates in our eventdate column.
 To do it, we will create a new column using the Millisecond operation.